6.5. Factors that must be met under subsection 110(6)

 In

-Singh,Note 26 the Federal Court of Appeal held that it is not the credibility of the new evidence itself that must be weighed, but whether the new evidence raises a serious issue with respect to the general credibility of the person.
-The Federal Court of Appeal further specified that a hearing is only held where new evidence would justify a reassessment of the overall credibility of the person and his or her narrative.
+Singh,Note 25 the Federal Court of Appeal held that it is not the credibility of the new evidence itself that must be weighed, but whether the new evidence raises a serious issue with respect to the general credibility of the person.
+The Federal Court of Appeal further specified that a hearing is only held where new evidence would justify a reassessment of the overall credibility of the person and their narrative.
 In

 The credibility factor to be addressed in the admissibility of new evidence assessed under

-subsection 110(6) have often been misconstrued after the Federal Court of Appeal decision in
+subsection 110(6) have often been misconstrued since the Federal Court of Appeal decision in

 Singh factors is not equivalent to a credibility assessment of the person under a